 The estimates for Factor D were calculated automatically from the numbers entered for number of users, average units per user, and average cost per unit for each component of waiver service.
-Estimates of the number of persons who will be served on the Elderly and Disabled waiver were based upon the sum of the current unduplicated count and 50% of the current wait list for Year 1.
-The numbers were then projected forward for each waiver year based on estimated attrition from the previous year and anticipated need for the coming year.
-During the development of the current waiver, DOM projected the average costs/unit for year one (1) of the waiver and adjusted the costs incrementally over the following four (4) years based on a 2.6% average projected CPI.
+The projected number of persons who will be served on the Elderly and Disabled waiver were based upon the sum of the current unduplicated count.
+The number of users, average units per user, and average cost per unit are based on the SFY 2020 CMS 372 report.
+Estimates for number of users and average units per user were not trended, as when validated against unfinalized current year data, utilization is consistent.
+These numbers were then projected as stable for each waiver year forward.
+DOM identified the average costs/unit for year one (1) of the waiver by utilizing rates expected to be in effect as of July 1, 2022 and trended the cost per unit incrementally over the following four (4) years based on a 1.6% average projected CPI Core based on the prior 12 months as identified in the US Congress Joint Economic Committee report for Mississippi in June 2022.